Back on deck: more progress shots

 Chris used to run his own business, Aurora Stained Glass in Narellan, near Campbelltown, for quite some years.
 He produced a lot of fine work together with his partner Julie but found eventually that the business was unsustainable.
 It was great to have someone on hand who knew how to handle leadlights, even though he had not done a masonry installation before.

-I'm also very grateful to David of Our Town Glass and Glazing in nearby Dudley for his consultation on fitting the overglazing.
+I was very grateful to David of Our Town Glass and Glazing in nearby Dudley for his consultation on fitting the overglazing.
 He was able to point out a few deficiencies in my planned approach.
 When I get back onsite during the coming week we'll be able to provide effective and discreet protective glazing for the windows.

 UPDATE 2013: